VAT

 2. Use the VIES System (EU Businesses)

-VAT Information Exchange System (VIES) allows you to: VAT Information Exchange System (VIES) lets you:
+VAT Information Exchange System (VIES) allows you to:

-• Make sure you verify EU VAT numbers
+• Make sure you verify EU numbers

 • Verify the legitimacy of the registration of a trading partner